YsoSirius/windfarmGA/README.md

 ```

 # Description
-The genetic algorithm is used to optimize small wind farms of any shape.
+The genetic algorithm is designed to optimize wind farms of any shape.
 It requires a predefined number of turbines, a uniform rotor radius and
 an average wind speed per wind direction.
-If required it can include a terrain effect model, which downloads an
+It can include a terrain effect model, which downloads an
 'SRTM' elevation model and a 'Corine Land Cover' raster automatically.
 The elevation
 model is used to find mountains and valleys and to adjust the
 wind speeds accordingly by 'wind multipliers' and to determine